-I will not detail the history of her relationship with Alexander, the grisly murder, her numerous lies, her “amnesia” about the details of the murder (while being able to remember the minutia of her sex acts with Alexander), her preposterous claims of being a domestic violence victim (while there is ample evidence she stalked and terrorized Alexander) and her equally preposterous claims that she felt degraded and abused by sex with Alexander when her sexts, voicemails, etc., to Alexander give new meaning to “enthusiastic consent.”
+I won’t detail the history of her relationship with Alexander, the grisly murder, her numerous lies, her alleged amnesia about the details of the murder (while being able to remember the minutia of her sex acts with Alexander), her preposterous claims of being a domestic violence victim (while there’s ample evidence she stalked and terrorized Alexander) and her equally preposterous claims that she felt degraded and abused by sex with Alexander when her sexts, voicemails, etc., to Alexander give new meaning to enthusiastic consent.

-There’s also a red flag here, folks.
-Women who feel “used for sex” — especially when they’re quick to jump into bed — are telling you that they’re TRANSACTIONAL.
+Women who feel “used for sex” — especially when they’re quick to jump into bed — are showing you they’re transactional.
 They only give with an expectation of getting and sex is currency to them.
-If you have sex with this kind of woman, she believes you “owe” her.
+If you have sex with this kind of woman, she believes you owe her.
 Arias didn’t get what she wanted in return for sex from Alexander and he paid with his life.
-End rant tangent.

 Psychopath TV – All Jodi!
 All the time!

 When I first read about the Arias case, I thought to myself, “Oh, another sociopathic borderline.
 Wonder if she’ll claim to be the real victim and manage to get off?”
-Miraculously, the Arizona jury didn’t pull a Casey Anthony and found Arias guilty of first-degree murder – even though she’s a woman and card carrying member of the Sisterhood of Professional Victimhood.
+Miraculously, the Arizona jury didn’t pull a Casey Anthony and found Arias guilty of first-degree murder.
 Shocking, I know.